 The web folder will be created where our theme’s CSS, js, fonts and images is located.
 If Magento 2 doesn’t have a skin folder, these files go in here.

 We have created view.xml file under the etc directory, with the view.xml file.
 We configure the Magento 2 Catalog images size and other things.

-Apply and Configure theme in Magento 2 Admin
+Apply and Configure Magento 2 Custom Theme in Admin

 After adding your theme to the file system, everything is ready for you to activate your theme and apply it to your store.
 Go to Magento 2 backend, then go to Content > Design > Themes.
 And make your sure your theme appears on this list.

 When you can see your theme in this list, go to Stores > Configuration > Design, select your newly created theme from those shown in the image below.

 - After you select your theme, click on the “Save Config” button.